 This can give you some insight into how their treatment is going or if they need help getting professional assistance.

 Depression is a medical condition.
 It’s not a flaw or weakness.
+It’s important to assure them they’re not weak or defective.
 If someone you love has depression, encourage them to seek professional help if they haven’t already done so.
 Remind them that asking for help is a sign of strength, not weakness.

 Asking how their treatment is going can also encourage them to stick with their treatment plan.
 You may also tell them when you’ve noticed improvements.
 This can help validate it’s working, even if they don’t always feel like it is.